 Welcome to LIVE Comet Data

-Comet Churyumov-Gerasimenko (67P) will be the focus of the Rosetta spacecraft mission over the next two years.
-Rosetta is due to rendezvous with 67P later this year, and after scanning the comet for a suitable landing site, will then deploy a lander to the comet’s surface.
+Comet Churyumov-Gerasimenko (67P) will be the focus of the Rosetta spacecraft mission over the next year and a half.
+Rosetta has now arrived at the comet and, after scanning the comet for a suitable landing site this month, will deploy a lander (Philae) to the comet’s surface this coming November.

 Discovered in January of last year, it was quickly established that Comet Siding Spring was going to pass ‘very’ close to Mars on 19th October this year.
 The latest calculations show Siding Spring passing Mars at a distance of just 89,000 miles above the planet’s surface!